apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/cluster-management/expand-volume.md

 ---
 title: Expand volume
-description: How to expand the volume of a MongoDB cluster
+description: How to expand the volume of a kafka cluster
-keywords: [mongodb, expand volume, volume expansion]
+keywords: [kafka, expand volume, volume expansion]
 sidebar_position: 3
 sidebar_label: Expand volume
 ---